costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

 the road to serfdom.
 We need to revolt against the soulless, mechanical ideas of the Silicon Valley engineering class and their solutionist marketing slogans.
-In order to prepare ourselves, we need an understanding of the Two Concepts of Internet Liberty.
+In order to prepare ourselves, we need an understanding of the Two Concepts of Internet Liberty.</p>

-<p class="author bio">Geert Lovink is a Dutch-Australian media
-theorist and critic.
-He is the founding director of the Institute of Network Cultures, Amsterdam.</p>
+> Geert Lovink is a Dutch-Australian media theorist and critic.
+He is the founding director of the Institute of Network Cultures, Amsterdam.